Paradise Papers: Canada

-Three former Canadian Prime Ministers are named in the Paradise Papers: Jean Chrétien, Paul Martin, and Brian Mulroney.
-According to the papers, Stephen Bronfman, Canadian Prime Minister Justin Trudeau's adviser and close friend, a Liberal Party fundraiser credited with putting Trudeau into office, moved millions of dollars offshore for former Liberal Party Senator Leo Kolber.
-The offshore maneuvers may have avoided taxes in Canada, the United States and Israel, according to experts who reviewed some of the 3,000-plus files detailing the trust's activities.
+Three former Canadian prime ministers are named in the Paradise Papers: Jean Chrétien, Paul Martin, and Brian Mulroney.
+According to the papers, Stephen Bronfman, Canadian prime minister Justin Trudeau's adviser and close friend, a Liberal Party fundraiser credited with putting Trudeau into office, moved millions of dollars offshore for former Liberal Party Senator Leo Kolber.
+The offshore manoeuvres may have avoided taxes in Canada, the United States and Israel, according to experts who reviewed some of the 3,000-plus files detailing the trust's activities.

 Costa Rica

 Former president José María Figueres sat on the board of energy company Energia Global International, along with his brother and Timothy Phillips.
 The company was bought in 2001 by Enel SpA, an Italian power company, for $73 million, plus $37 million in debt cancellation.
 Figueres resigned from the board that year, at the annual EF meeting in Davos.
 He was also CEO of the World Economic Forum from 2000 to 2004, and resigned as a result of allegations he called "unfounded" about $900,000 in consulting fees from a French telecommunications firm.